CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 15.6 That members and ‘guests’ participate in all Club events in the knowledge of all the above facts and in so doing acknowledge that they are a volunteer for the attendant risks and that no liability for death, injury or damage to property arising from members or ‘guests’ participation will attach to ‘the Organisers’.

-16) DISSOLUTION OF THE CLUB - If at any General Meeting a resolution for the dissolution of the Club is passed by a majority of three-quarters of the members present and voting, the Club Committee will immediately, or at such future date as may be specified in such resolution, proceed to realise the property of the Club and, after discharge of all liabilities, will divide such property by way of a donation to one or more Registered Charities which share similar Aims and Objectives to that of the Club.
+16) DISSOLUTION OF THE CLUB - If at any General Meeting a resolution for the dissolution of the Club is passed by a majority of three-quarters of the members present and voting, the Club Committee will immediately, or at such future date as may be specified in such resolution, proceed to realise the property of the Club and, after discharge of all liabilities, will divide such property by way of a donation to one or more Registered Charities which share similar Aims and Objectives to that of the Club (“encourage and enable participation in organised hill-walking events”) and/or the Lake District Search and Mountain Rescue Association (LDSAMRA).
 On the completion of such discharge, the Club will be dissolved.

 17) HEADINGS - The Club Constitution headings are for ease of reference only and will not be taken into account in their interpretation.